Disney CEO says Disneyland set to reopen April 30

-Disneyland, the company's flagship theme park located in Anaheim, California, has been closed more than a year because of the COVID-19 pandemic.
+Disneyland's doors in Anaheim, California, have been closed more than a year because of the Covid-19 pandemic.

 "The day all of us have long been waiting for is almost here," Ken Potrock, president of the Disneyland Resort, said in a statement Wednesday.
 "We're excited to have more than 10,000 cast members returning to work as we get ready to welcome our guests back to this happy place."